I’m going to say something very unpopular in my world: Trump is right about some big things.

 Demagogic hate-mongers lead down terrible paths.
 It would be particularly embarrassing for us to fall for this—we are a nation of immigrants, and we know that immigrants built this country (and Trump, of course, is the grandson of immigrants and married to an immigrant).

 Hitler taught us about the Big Lie—the lie so big, and so often repeated, that people end up believing it.

 Trump’s Big Lie is hiding in plain sight.
 His Big Lie is that he’s going to Make America Great by keeping us safe from outsiders.

 But he has no serious plan for how to restore economic growth, which is what we actually need.
 Without it, we’ll be in a zero-sum game and face continued infighting.
 And without it, we’ll lose our position as the most powerful country in the world.

-Trump is right about the problem, but horribly wrong about the solution.
 He distracts us with hate of outsiders in the hopes that we don’t notice he has no plan for the inside.
 He has failed to put forward a serious plan for major investments in research and technology that we so desperately need.
 Instead, he tries to distract us with fear of Them.